xlnl/how-to-node/README.md

 ```
 nodemon
 ```
 Huge note: make sure you stop any extra processes of nodemon running before you created your project/run nodemon!
+Otherwise you'll get an "app crash" message.